dave2k77/fractional-calculus-library/docs/testing_status.rst

 * Include unit tests for new features

 **Testing Requirements**:
-* Minimum 90% test coverage
+* Target 60% test coverage
 * All tests must pass
 * Performance benchmarks must not regress
 * Documentation must be updated